kbs5280/http/project_notes.markdown

 * create a DTR file for portfolio

-* need a test for dictionary

-* need a test for time in response

-* need to implement Farady testst
+* need to implement Faraday test - readme

-* need to complete iteration 4

-* need to create a counter manager method in response